-"Software is eating the world", famously proclaimed Marc Andreessen in 2011.
-Since then, even more businesses and industries are being run on software and being delivered as online services.
+"Software is eating the world", famously proclaimed Marc Andreessen in 2011.23 Since then, even more businesses and industries are being run on software and being delivered as online services.
 The pandemic has dramatically and significantly increased the adoption of technology by businesses worldwide, and for the long haul.
-A McKinsey study found that the pandemic has accelerated, by several years, the digitization of customer interactions and the share of offerings that are digital.
-The extent of technology adoption by all businesses has confirmed Satya Nadella's, CEO of Microsoft, prescient statement that "every company is now a software company".
+A McKinsey study found that the pandemic has accelerated, by several years, the digitization of customer interactions and the share of offerings that are digital.24 The extent of technology adoption by all businesses has confirmed Satya Nadella's, CEO of Microsoft, prescient statement that "every company is now a software company".

 The enterprise will undergo such a technology-enabled transformation in its Industrial Revolution 4.0 journey.
-The IR4.0 era is characterised by the ubiquity of cyber-physical systems and Al-data power.
-Different terms are used in the milieu of digital transformation - cloud computing, ambient intelligence, creator economy, learning systems, and so on.
-Nadella of Microsoft talks about "tech-intensity", which combines tech-adoption with the tech-capability in an enterprise and supported by its trust in technology, in the context of how enterprises digitally transform and build business resilience.
-(See Figure 3.).
+The IR4.0 era is characterised by the ubiquity of cyber physical systems and AI-data power.
+Different terms are used in the milieu of digital transformation - cloud computing, ambient intelligence, learning systems, customer ecosystems, and so on.
+Nadella of Microsoft talks about "tech-intensity",25 which combines tech-adoption with the tech-capability in an enterprise and supported by its trust in technology, in the context of how enterprises digitally transform and build business resilience.
+(Refer to Fig 4).

-Figure 3: Five key attributes driving the next generation of innovation in the cloud.
+Fig 4 : Five key attributes driving the next generation of innovation in the cloud.
 Source: Microsoft